larswaechter/telegram-bot-server/README.md

 yarn start
 ```

-## Usage

-WIP

 ## Commands

-The following describes how you can create and add an own command to the current system.
+The following describes how you can integrate a new command into the existing system.
 Commands are triggered via the Telegram chat by sending `/YourCommand` to your bot.

-You can find more information about Telegram bots and commands [here](https://core.telegram.org/bots) and [here](https://core.telegram.org/bots#commands).
+You can find more information about Telegram bots and commands [here](https://core.telegram.org/bots).

 ---